lapinek/platform-scripting/README.md

 1. Suggested Example

     1. Make HTTP request to a service
+    1. Location, Syntax, and Examples
+    1. Summary Table
+    1. Differences in Context, Use of the Scripts

+1. Questions

+    1. Use case for each component?
+Or abstract from use cases and focus on the script environment?
+    1. Full implementation details (that is, step-by-step functional example) or just key concepts?
+    1. How not to repeat existing docs and reference them efficiently?
+    1. Should we cover IG Studio?

 ## Exploration

 ## Setting up the Platform Environment

 The easiest way to establish a ForgeRock Identity Platform development environment is installing the [ForgeRock DevOps and Cloud Deployment](https://github.com/ForgeRock/forgeops) sample (forgeops) and running it in a [Minikube](https://kubernetes.io/docs/setup/minikube/) instance.
-ForgeRock documentation supplies detailed instructions on how to set it up in its [Technology Preview: Using Minikube](https://backstage.forgerock.com/docs/platform/6.5/devops-guide-minikube/#chap-devops-implementation-env) and [DevOps Developer's Guide](https://backstage.forgerock.com/docs/platform/6.5/devops-guide/#chap-devops-implementation-env).
+ForgeRock documentation supplies detailed instructions on how to set it up in its [DevOps Developer's Guide: Using Minikube](https://backstage.forgerock.com/docs/forgeops/6.5/devops-guide-minikube/#chap-devops-implementation-env).

-> The more up to date information could be found in the [Early Access DevOps Developer's Guide: Using Minikube](https://ea.forgerock.com/docs/forgeops/devops-guide-minikube/) documentation.
+> You may also want to [Start Here](https://backstage.forgerock.com/docs/forgeops/6.5/start-here/) for getting familiar with the ForgeRock DevOps concepts.

-Further instructions will assume that the ForgeRock platform software is running in Minikube in the "default" namespace.
+Further instructions will assume that the ForgeRock platform software is running in Minikube in the `default` namespace.

-> This means there is no namespace explicitly created with the `kubectl create namespace` _`my-namespace`_ command).
-In that case, you set your current Minikube context to the default namespace:
+> This means there is no namespace explicitly created with the `kubectl create namespace` _`my-namespace`_ command) and you set your Minikube context to the default one:
 >
 > ```bash
 > kubectl config set-context --current --namespace=default